Skip to main contentSkip to navigation

 Why does chip-off NAND extraction fail on modern NVMe SSDs?

 Every major NVMe controller from roughly 2015 onward implements always-on AES-256 XTS hardware encryption.
-The Media Encryption Key (MEK) is generated by the controller's hardware RNG and burned into one-time-programmable fuses inside the controller die.
+The Media Encryption Key (MEK) is generated by the controller's hardware RNG and wrapped by a hardware-unique key that is fused into one-time-programmable fuses inside the controller die, so the MEK itself is bound to that controller and never leaves it.
 The key never touches the NAND.
 Desoldering the NAND and reading it in a chip-off jig yields ciphertext that cannot be decrypted without the original controller silicon.
 Board-level repair to revive the original controller is the only viable path for encrypted SSDs.

 Which drive models commonly show SATAFIRM S11?